SvetlanaKachina/belly-button-challenge/README.md

 # belly-button-challenge

 # Dashboard

-This is an interactive dashboard for exploring bacterial cultures found in human belly buttons.
+This interactive dashboard can be used for exploring bacterial cultures found in human belly buttons.
 The project uses D3.js and Plotly to build dynamic charts.

 ## Features
 - Metadata panel displaying demographic information